devrimcavusoglu/metu-presentation-template/README.md

 ### 2024.04.27

+- The page title "License and Attribution" changed to "License".
-- A page/slide for attribution is added.
+- A new page titled "Attribution" is added for easier attribution notice.
+- A sentence describing the default attribution notice is added to the page titled "License" as "For attribution refer to the Attribution page (Page no 11).".

 ### 2024.04.21